sashkasho/GitLab-CICD_Terraform_AWS-ECS-Fargate_Docker/tf-infra/README.md

 # Terraform + AWS
-# EC2 + VPC + Remote Backend with AWS S3
+# ECS Fargate + VPC + Remote Backend with AWS S3

 ## Description
-Terraform Infrastructure for building EC2 with apache web server and Remote Backend (AWS S3).
+Terraform Infrastructure for building ECS Fargate with 2 tasks (backend, frontend) and Remote Backend (AWS S3).
 This infrastructure contains a module with network settings (VPC).

 #### Requirements for manual deploy
 There are packages below that should be installed on the (local) host where you'll be running deploy: